Open days

 • For undergraduate programmes, applicants must be high school graduates; for graduate programmes, applicants must have a science-related Bachelor’s Degree or 90 credit hours of undergraduate studies.

-• These programmes are taught in English, annual intakes are in January, May, and September, and annual tuition fees are £12,000.
+• These programmes are taught in English, annual intakes are in January, May, and September.

 • NAU holds an ECFMG Sponsor Note listing in the World Directory of Medical Schools for the U.S. and Canada.